wp-plugins/spotim/readme.txt

 = Features =
 * **Language support** - we support 8 languages (English, Portuguese, Spanish, Russian, German, Korean, Arabic and Hebrew).
 * **Smart links** - users can see the links in preview modes, with thumbnail and text.
-* **Branding your Spot** - Why use a generic chat when you can brand your Spot with your site’s logo and colors?
-Just go to [www.spot.im](https://www.spot.im) to brand your Spot in seconds.
+* **Branding your Spot** - Why use a generic chat when you can brand your Spot with your site’s logo a at colors?
+Just go t - [Spot.IM](https.://www.spot.im) to brand your Spot in seconds.
 * **Mentions** - your community members can mention each other in the spot with just a @.
 So that the mentioned user gets a mobile\email alert even if he or she is offline.
 * **1on1 invite** - if someone in your community wants to talk in private he can do it with the 1on1 mode.
 The user gets a mobile\email alert even if he or she is offline.
 * **Moderation** - automatic word and link filtering in group chat.